 |Burnout Mass||3.8 gr||1.9 gr|

 |Total Impulse||2.2 N-sec||2.5 N-sec|

-Static testing performed at each Continental and World Championship.
+Static testing is performed at each Continental and World Championship.
 Sometimes, the motor data is published or provided to the team.
 Available data files are linked below.

 Availability and Flight Experience